NASA fixes new leak, resumes fueling moon rocket for launch

 Hydrogen fuel sprouted from a valve on the launch pad — a different location than leaks during previous launch attempts.
 Two technicians and a safety official rushed into the blast zone to tighten the valve, with emergency rescue workers on standby.

-The quick repair appeared to fix the leak, allowing hydrogen to resume flowing into the rocket, but then a Space Force radar tracking site went down because of a bad ethernet switch, leading to yet another scramble.
-NASA’s countdown clocks kept ticking, with officials indicating the problems would likely push the launch into Wednesday’s two-hour window.
+The quick repair fixed the leak, allowing hydrogen to resume flowing into the rocket.
+But then a Space Force radar tracking site went down because of a bad ethernet switch, leading to yet another scramble.
+The problems pushed the launch into the wee hours of Wednesday, as the countdown clocks held at the 10-minute mark.

 NASA added an hour to the operation to account for the slower fill-up, vital for reducing pressure on the fuel lines and keeping the seals in place.
 It seemed to work, but an intermittent hydrogen leak cropped up near the end of the six-hour operation.
 This particular leaky valve is on the launch platform, not the rocket, officials stressed, and is needed to replenish liquid hydrogen as it dissipates from the core stage.